Skip to content

 What happens next?

-Once the form has been received and payments have started you will then become a probationary member.
-Probationary membership lasts about 3 months and provides the opportunity for other members to get to know you and you to know them.
+Once the form has been received and payments have started, you will then become a probationary member.
+Note that probationary members do not have their own key during the probationary period.
+Probationary membership lasts a minimum of 3 months and provides the opportunity for other members to get to know you and you to know them.
 After the 3 month period a decision will be made by the membership and if agreed you will become a full member.

 What are the benefits of being a full member?